iranarang/iss_data_analysis/README.md

     pip3 install package_name

 Additionally, make sure that Docker is installed on the system that is being used.
+Also, make sure to change "iranarang" in the docker-compose.yml file to your own Docker username.

 First, each file must be built in Docker.
 Enter this command: